 Fighting and Curing AIDS in Chicago

-Dr. Berger chose to do his residency at the hospital now known as St. Joseph because of its dedicated AIDS wards.
+Dr. Berger chose to do his residency at Chicago’s St. Joseph Hospital because it was the first hospital in the city with a dedicated AIDS ward.
 While many of his colleagues left Chicago after finishing medical school, Dr. Berger opted to stay in the city to continue working with AIDS patients.
 His work immediately began attracting notice and Dr. Berger eventually launched Northstar Medical Center, a specialized clinic that became the hub of research and treatment options throughout the state.

-One of Dr. Berger’s signature approaches was to treat patients in his clinic with a range of therapies, not solely focused on curbing the immediate affects of the disease.
-“A lot of patients were dying from malnutrition, so we brought in nutritionists and developed nutritional interventional growth hormones with pharmaceuticals; we brought in psychologists to help our patients deal with depression and mental health issues.”
+One of Dr. Berger’s signature approaches was to treat patients in his clinic with a range of therapies, not solely focused on curbing the immediate effects of the disease.
+“A lot of patients were dying from malnutrition, so we brought in nutritionists and developed nutritional intervents that included human growth hormone for AIDS wasting.
+We worked with many candidate anti-retroviral agents to combat the virus, working with pharmaceutical companies; we brought in psychologists to help our patients deal with depression and mental health issues.”

-At its peak, the clinic was the largest private HIV clinic in the world and treated 12,000 patients.
+At its peak, the clinic was the largest private HIV clinic in Greater Chicago and treated 10,000 patients.
 The clinic employed five physicians and five study coordinators who worked alongside nurses and physician assistants.

 “A lot of doctors didn’t feel that any of the drugs were working,” recalled Dr. Berger about the grim mood of the era.
 “Many patients were told they had six months to live and they came to me to see if I could help them—many of those same patients are still alive today.
 If you are diagnosed with HIV today, you can have a normal life expectancy.”

-Dr. Berger presented his findings on the clinical results at the 1992 world-wide AIDS conference.
+In 1992, Berger presented the world’s first study of combination HIV treatment at the International AIDS Conference in Amsterdam.
+It was the stepping stone to what later became known as the AIDS cocktail.
 His clinic ran more than 200 clinical trials and Dr. Berger is the author of dozens of scientific papers that have appeared in prestigious medical journals like The Lancet and The New England Journal of Medicine.
 Many of the patients who were sent to him during the heyday of the crisis are still alive, he noted.